Symbols of Greater London

-Greater London does not currently have an official flag or coat of arms to represent the region.
-However, the current Greater London Authority and predecessor bodies have historically flown and used many flags and symbols.
+The Greater London Authority and predecessor bodies, the Greater London Council and London County Council, have flown and used many flags and symbols.

 London County Council

 London County Council was created in 1889, replacing the Metropolitan Board of Works.
 The council was granted a coat of arms in 1914 and flew a banner of these arms over County Hall from 1923 onwards.
 The arms depicted waves representing the River Thames, the flag of England and a lion to signify London's status as the capital city of England and the United Kingdom and a mural crown.